Article by Guest Contributor: Lindsay Buroker

 Let’s talk about publishing and marketing a series today.
 It’s generally what you’ll hear authors recommend doing, since it can be tough to gain traction with readers when you’re doing unrelated stand-alone novels.

 buy Dilantin onlineDilantin amexDilantin amexA series has the potential to be a bread-winner for an author, with later books in the becoming “auto buys” for fans who enjoyed the earlier books.
 But if you don’t see a lot of early success (or you do well with the launch, only to have sales drop off for subsequent books), you can have a love-hate relationship with your series.

 Maybe you’re getting some sales, but not the kind of sales you hoped for.
 And maybe you’re doggedly pushing on because you keep hearing people say, “Oh, my series didn’t take off until Book 3 or 4,” or “You’ve got to have at least five books out in a series before you can expect to make it.”

 If you’re on Book 5 of Your Awesome Series, and you’re wondering if it’s worth continuing, I probably can’t answer that question for you, but there are some things you might want to try before giving up.
 And if you’re just starting a new series, here’s a little advice based on what I’ve done in the past and I’m doing now.
 For the new visitor, I’ve got a number of series going, including one that I started anonymously with a pen name (I published the first four books in that one before sharing the name and managed to get it off to a good start.
-More on that can you buy Dilantin over the counter in uk and where to buy Dilantin tablets.)
+More on that buy Dilantin (Dilantin) and where to buy Dilantin usa.)
 Oh, and in case you’re wondering, I wouldn’t recommend writing a bunch of series at once unless you’re super prolific, and even then I keep telling myself to finish some and streamline things!
 (I keep waiting for myself to listen.)

 Here’s my MO for marketing a series these days: